-Element Field Format Optional/ Mandatory or Required Description Allowed Values PersonNameTitle VARCHAR(12) R Defines a person's title as per Australian Standard AS4590-2017 - AMD1 2020 or Blank.
-(Where no title is available to populate PersonNameTitle, an empty string should be used to populate it instead) PersonNameGiven VARCHAR(40) R Defines a person's given name as per Australian Standard AS4590-2017 - AMD1 2020 or Blank.
-(Where no given name is available to populate PersonNameGiven, an empty string should be used to populate it instead) PersonNameFamily VARCHAR(40) Μ Defines a person's family name as per Australian Standard AS4590-2017- AMD1 2020 PersonNameSuffix VARCHAR(12) 0 Defines a person's name suffix as per Australian Standard AS4590-2017- AMD1 2020

-Element Field Format Optional/ Mandatory or Required Description Allowed Values PersonNameType VARCHAR(3) Μ Defines the types of people's names as per Australian Standard AS4590-2017 - AMD 1 2020.
-Implemented as an attribute of PersonName LGL, MDN, BTH, TRB, PRF, AKA, XFR, STG
+Element Field Format Optional/ Mandatory or Required Description Allowed Values PersonNameTitle VARCHAR(12) М Defines a person's title as per Australian Standard AS4590-2017 - AMD1 2020 (Where no title is available to populate PersonNameTitle, an empty string must beprovided.
+PersonNameGiven VARCHAR(40) M Defines a person's given name as per Australian Standard AS4590-2017 - AMD1 2020 (Where no given name is available to populate PersonNameGiven, an empty string must be provided PersonNameFamily VARCHAR(40) M Defines a person's family name as per Australian Standard AS4590-2017- AMD1 2020 PersonNameSuffix VARCHAR(12) 0 Defines a person's name suffix as per Australian Standard AS4590-2017- AMD1 2020 Element Field Format Optional/ Mandatory or Required Description Allowed Values PersonNameType VARCHAR(3) М Defines the types of people's names as per Australian Standard AS4590-2017 - AMD 1 2020.
+Implemented as an attribute of PersonName LGL, MDN, BTH, TRB, PRF, AKA, XFR, STG a.
+While more than one PhoneNumber element can be provided, Participants are required to provide the most appropriate number for the business process.
+The fields in this format are defined below.

-3.6.
-TELEPHONE definition
+3.6 TELEPHONE definition